 Bot-First vs Router-First: The Architecture Choice That Changes Outcomes

 Everything goes into a chatbot.
 The system tries to handle everything conversationally, and only escalates when it fails.
 This can work early—but it’s fragile.
-Misclassification causes frustration, especially for:
+Misclassification causes frustration, especially for:- multi-part questions

 - emotional customers